stefanprodan/k8s-prom-hpa/README.md

 }
 ```

-If you're wandering what `m` represents it's `milli-units`, so the `901m` means 901 milli-requests.
+The `m` represents `milli-units`, so for example, `901m` means 901 milli-requests.

-Let's create a HPA that will scale up the `podinfo` deployment if the number of requests goes over 10 per second:
+Create a HPA that will scale up the `podinfo` deployment if the number of requests goes over 10 per second:

 ```yaml
 apiVersion: autoscaling/v2beta1